fadhilinsemwa/Q-bridge-bolt/docs/04-implementation-strategy/UPDATED_STRATEGY_SUMMARY.md

 ## 💬 Communication to Stakeholders

 ### **To Students**
 "Access Q-Bridge from any smartphone browser - no app download needed!
-Just visit qbridge.tpi.ac.tz on your phone and complete evaluations easily."
+Just visit qbridge.tandabuiinstitute.ac.tz on your phone and complete evaluations easily."

 ### **To Staff**
 "Q-Bridge works on your desktop, laptop, tablet, or phone.
 One system, accessible anywhere via your web browser."